arceryz/star-pong/README.md

 STAR-PONG is a 2-player variant of pong where both player must protect their mothership from the bomb, while also fighting each other with bullets in space.
 The game tries to be inspired by the arcade era, with sounds, shaders and pixel art to match.

-[PLAY HERE](https://timothyvv.itch.io/star-pong) or download from the [Releases]()
+[Play on Itch.io](https://timothyvv.itch.io/star-pong) or download from the [Releases](https://github.com/arceryz/star-pong/releases).

 ---
 <br>
 <br>